A Colloquium Celebrating Alexander von Humboldt’s 250th Birthday

 - Nicolaas Rupke, Institut fűr Wissenschaftsgeschichte, Universität Göttingen (Alexander von Humboldt: A Metabiography)

 - Laura Dassow Walls, English Department at Notre Dame (Passage to Cosmos: Alexander von Humboldt and the Shaping of America)

-Can't attend in person?
-Watch the entire event live on our YouTube channel.
+The entire event was streamed live on our YouTube channel.

-Sponsors: Bass Connections at Duke University, Forest History Society, Duke Center for Interdisciplinary Studies in Science and Cultural Theory, Duke’s Nicholas School of the Environment, Duke’s Department of History, Franklin Humanities Institute, National Humanities Center.
+Sponsors: Bass Connections at Duke University, Forest History Society, Duke Center for Interdisciplinary Studies in Science and Cultural Theory, Duke’s Nicholas School of the Environment, Duke’s Department of History, the Franklin Humanities Institute, and the National Humanities Center.